 The City is developing a network of bike routes to meet cyclist needs and the variety of cycling skill levels in Burnaby.
 Our bike routes include:

-- Urban Trails are asphalt trails separated from roads and traffic.
+- Urban Trails are usually asphalt trails separated from roads and traffic.
 Urban Trails are intended for shorter distance recreational cycling or cycle commuting.
 Often, Urban Trails are shared with in-line skaters, joggers and pedestrians.
-Urban Trails are also intended to provide greenway corridors throughout the City
+Urban Trails are also intended to provide greenway corridors throughout the City.
+Longer Urban Trails include:

 - Trans Canada Trail is primarily a gravel trail separated from traffic.
 For the section along Hastings Street, cyclists should detour via the Frances-Union Bikeway

 - Central Valley Greenway (CVG) is 24km path connecting Vancouver, Burnaby and downtown New Westminster on a scenic, direct, comfortable and relatively flat route for people of all ages to cycle and walk

 - BC Parkway (BCP) is the region's original recreational bikeway and pedestrian route.
 A 19km linear park strip connecting the Westminster Quay waterfront to False Creek in Vancouver, the BCP provides a separated cycle and pedestrian trail system within a beautifully lanscaped park corridor